JustBerkhout/avro-cli/README.md

-# Schema Registry avro CLI demo
+# 101 Schema Registry AVRO CLI demo/tutorial

 In this demo I will show some basic charateristics of applying an avro schema to your Kafka topic using the Confluent Schema Registry and the Kafka CLI tools.

 ### Outline
-In this demo/turorial we will
+In this demo/tutorial we will
 * start a single node local development cluster and configure the broker with a schema registry URL.
 * create a topic and -from the command line- produce some strings and consume those strings.
 * apply a value-schema using the Confluent Control Center